 - Image services

-ArcMap-based services that can't be automatically migrated will be stopped after an upgrade to 11.0 or later.
+ArcMap-based services that can't be automatically migrated will be stopped after an upgrade to this release.
 You will need to manually migrate these services to the ArcGIS Pro-based runtime:

 - Geocode services